-It may come as a surprise to hear that in Australia, only 50% of babies are being exclusively breastfed at 2 months of age.
+You may be surprised to hear that only 50% of Australian babies are exclusively breastfed at 2 months of age.

 Hearing of a mother’s feeding troubles, well-meaning friends or family members may suggest ‘top-up’ feeds with formula, which only makes the problem worse.

 No matter where you go around the world, you’re bound to hear mothers’ stories of ‘running out of milk’.